Posted: by Jo Tuesday, 25 August 2020 @ 04:51

 So - use this necklace to remind you to stay grounded in the present moment, coping with today’s events, not tomorrow’s.

 When we created it, we also intended the message to be relevant to people going through serious illness, or treatment.
 I often get asked which mantra I would recommend in such circumstances, when a friend or loved one wants to give a message of support.
+I think this is a powerful one.

 A mantra is not a magic incantation or spell: it can’t change what happens to us in life.
 But it can absolutely help us to change our attitude and outlook towards what is happening to us, to help us be more positive, more resilient, more patient, or more accepting.
 Hold onto it through the day and say the mantra to yourself, as an instruction to bring you back to today.
+Take one day at a time.